dytroshut/OMT-with-Flux-rate-Constraint/README.md

 The Matlab code requires the optimization toolbox: CVX can be downloaded from the above link. http://cvxr.com/cvx/

-The solver MOSEK is highly recommended, see http://web.cvxr.com/cvx/doc/mosek.html for more information.
+The solver MOSEK is highly recommended for this task, see http://web.cvxr.com/cvx/doc/mosek.html for more information.